syncfusion-content/winui-docs/winui/Rating/Customization.md

 ## ItemTemplateSelector

-The Rating control provides support to change the rating items such as images, paths, font icons, and other elements with the help of `ItemTemplateSelector` property.
+The Rating control provides support to change the rating items such as images, paths, font icons, and other elements with the help of the `ItemTemplateSelector` property.

 ### Path customization